Fulin-ortho/Dental-Anomalies-and-Pathologies-Identification-from-CBCT/README.md

 ## AI inference application

-Owing to data privacy considerations and ethical constraints, the datasets and trained model weights cannot be made publicly available.
-To enable more extensive scientific research and practical applications, we offer an API - based inference solution.
+Due to data privacy considerations and ethical constraints, we are unable to publicly release the original datasets or the trained model weights.
+To facilitate further scientific research and clinical application, we have developed an API-based inference solution.
+Users can upload a CBCT DICOM archive (in zip format) using tools such as Postman to the endpoint at http://test.zbeiyun.com:59997/cbct/seg.
+Once the file is processed, the segmentation outputs can be easily downloaded and subsequently analyzed using dedicated medical imaging software such as ITK-SNAP (https://www.itksnap.org/pmwiki/pmwiki.php).

-To utilize this solution, users can employ Postman to access the URL http://test.zbeiyun.com:59997/cbct/seg.
-Here, they need to upload a CBCT zip 'file'.
-Once uploaded, the resulting outputs can be easily processed and downloaded.
-Subsequently, these outputs can be further utilized with medical imaging software like ITK - SNAP (accessible at https://www.itksnap.org/pmwiki/pmwiki.php).

-In addition, a preliminary commercial version of the segmentation service is accessible online at https://www.aortho360.com.
-For validation or testing requirements, the authors are willing to provide temporary user accounts.
-Interested parties can request these accounts by contacting Fulin Jiang at jfl@cqu.edu.cn.
+Furthermore, a preliminary commercial version of our segmentation service is available at https://www.aortho360.com.
+For purposes of validation or testing, we are prepared to provide temporary user accounts upon request.
+Interested parties are invited to contact Fulin Jiang at jfl@cqu.edu.cn for further access and instructions.